qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/intro-to-jupyterlab.md

 ::::::

 ::: {.notes}
 Your home directory is dedicated to you.
-You won't be able to overwrite anyone else's files, and vice versa.
+You will not be able to overwrite anyone else's files, and vice versa.
 The `shared*` directories are the only common files.

 Be _very_ careful when deleting files from `shared-public/`, it's possible to delete